ejaxon/ejaxon.github.io/reading.md

 8. Gilead.
 Marilynne Robinson. #my2019reading
 9. Notes of a Native Son.
 James Baldwin. #my2019reading Especially the last essay, "Stranger in the Village."
+10. To Shape a New World: Essays on the Political Philosphy of Martin Luther King, Jr. #my2019reading

 # 2018